a12b4c3/CodePainting/README.md

 ```
 star(x=0 y=0 scale=0.5).repeathorizontally(spacing=30 repeat=10)
 ```
-in the above examle, a star is put at (0,0) and is scaled to 50% of its default size. the star is the painted repeatedly 10 times across the screen, with each star being 30 pixels away from the next.
+in the above examle, a star is put at (0,0) and is scaled to 50% of its default size. the star is the painted repeatedly 10 times across the screen, with each star being 30 pixels away from the previous.

 ## General grammar layout and usage
 ### 1. every new line in the input describes the manipulation of a particular element.